robert-westenberger/knowledgebase/docker/networking.md

 ## Extra Features of User-Defined Bridge Networks
 ### Provide automatic DNS resolution between containers
 Containers attached to the same network can communicate with each other using the container name.
 If you have two containers named `api` and `db`, the API container will be able to connect to the database container using the `db` name.

+In order for automatic DNS resolution to work, you must assign custom names to the containers.
+Using randomly generated names will not work.
 ### Provide better isolation
 All containers are attached to the default bridge network by default which can cause conflicts among them.
 Attaching containers to a user-defined bridge can ensure better isolation.
 ### Containers can be attached and detached from user-defined networks on the fly